 WILHELM BACKHAUS (1884-1969)

 Backhaus' pre-WW2 recordings have been widely reissued on a variety of labels.
-BIDDULPH released three CDs of Brahms (LHW 17, 18 and 19), plus Beethoven Concertos 4 and 5 (LHW 37), and all of his rare 1916 Polydor recordings (LHW 38).
+BIDDULPH has produced three CDs of Brahms (LHW 17, 18 and 19), plus Beethoven Concertos 4 and 5 (LHW 37), and all of his rare 1916 Polydor recordings (LHW 38).
 NAXOS has also issued the same Backhaus Brahms recordings (solo pieces and both concertos), albeit in different couplings, on 8.110699, 8.110766, and 8.111041.
-APR has now released a late-2018 CD set with new transfers by Mark Obert-Thorn of Backhaus's complete Chopin Etudes for HMV (the first-ever version), the Schumann Fantasy, and various shorter works by Liszt and others; this compilation is available on APR 6026, two discs.
+APR has released a CD set with new transfers by Mark Obert-Thorn of Backhaus's complete Chopin Etudes for HMV (the first-ever version), the Schumann Fantasy, and various shorter works by Liszt and others; this compilation is available on APR 6026, two discs.
 Also now available on APR are all of Backhaus's early HMV Beethoven recordings (APR 6027, two discs).
+These have been followed by APR 5637 containing his postwar HMV discs (his last for the firm) plus the 1941 Mozart Concerto K537.
+For Pristine, Mark Obert-Thorn has transferred Backhaus's 1933 Grieg Concerto, the 1928 Schubert Trout Quintet and several miscellaneous 78rpm sides (PASC 607).
 PEARL has issued several Backhaus CDs: a collection of Schumann (Fantasy in C), Bach, and Schubert (PEARL 0046), his complete British acoustic recordings (PEARL 0102, two discs), a single CD of Brahms solos (PEARL 9835), and a single disc of Chopin (Etudes) and Liszt (PEARL 9902).
 The Japanese label SHINSEIDO issued a 12-CD series of selected recordings made between 1908 and 1948 (SHINSEIDO 1501-1512), but these are difficult to obtain.
 The now-defunct DANTE label also issued a series of Backhaus CDs, and ANDANTE 2999 (four CDs) contains a good selection.